tgrall/tgrall-old.github.io/source/_posts/2016-10-12-getting-started-with-apache-flink-and-kafka.markdown

 ## Conclusion

 In this article you have learned how to use Flink with kafka to write and read data streams.

+Learn about what Apache Flink can do and how it maintains consistency and provides flexibility in the "[Introduction to Apache Flink](https://www.mapr.com/introduction-to-apache-flink)" ebook.